Helping you become a better leader before someone invents the next acronym.

 3. What would help make this feel doable?

-You’ll learn more in five minutes from these three questions than in a 60-minute presentation.
-And you’ll build trust while you gather the truth.
+You’ll learn more from those three questions than from a 60-minute presentation — and you’ll build trust while doing it.

 Thanks for being here.

-Issue #1 drops soon — and it’ll be worth your five minutes.
+Issue #1 drops soon — and my goal is to make it worth your five minutes!

 Stay inspired,